chumaky/datero-docs/docs/connectors/mongo.md

 After the Server is created, connection wizard will switch the tab and open `Import Table` form.

 !!! note "Import Table"
-    Automatic fetching of the collections list is under development.
+    Automatic fetch of the collections list is under development.
     Corresponding form is empty for now.
     User needs to define foreign table manually in the `Query Editor`.